 D). is not found naturally on the Earth.

-The next set of questions are about types of radiation.
+7-14: These questions are about types of radiation.

 Which type(s) of radiation match the following descriptions?